 Sometimes it may not be possible to get all attendees in the room at the same time.
 Remote meetings are just as effective if you plan them well.

 Here is a great infographic that you can print and have close by if you are running remote meetings.
-It’s like a quick check list of the things to consider when you are running meetings with staff remotely.
+It’s like a quick checklist of the things to consider when you are running meetings with staff remotely.
 For instance, sending out material before hand.
-This helps remote staff feel involved.
+Sending the material out prior to the meeting helps remote staff feel involved.